ZacharyGodfrey/http-api/README.md

 - 403: The provided authentication token is lacking required permissions to perform the requested action.
 - 404: The requested action does not exist.
 - 500: The server encountered an unexpected error while performing the requested action.

+## Local Development

+1. Create a `.env` file in the root directory of the repo
+2. Add the following line to the `.env` file: `DB_CONNECTION=your-connection-string`
+3. Run `npm i` to install dependencies
+4. Run `npm start` to run the API locally
+5. Send `POST` requests to `http://localhost:8080`

+## Roadmap

+- Build out basic server infrastructure
+- Add database schema and query functions
+- Implement example endpoints
+- Document endpoints in README